Cron Alternatives for Reliable Scheduling

 Cancellation is an afterthought

 “Cancel this specific user’s pending reminder” with cron means adding a cancelled flag in the database and checking it at execution time.
-You cannot cancel a specific future cron invocation — only skip it when it fires.
+You cannot cancel a specific future cron invocation, only skip it when it fires.
 The cancelled state is coordination code you maintain alongside the scheduling logic.

-How durable scheduling changes the model
+How Posthook changes the model

 Schedule once, no scanning.
 When a user signs up, schedule a reminder for 48 hours later.
 When an invitation is created, schedule its expiry for 7 days out.
 No polling loop, no “what’s due now” query.
 Each timer fires at its own time.